Using a CO₂ analyser to increase yield and quality of greenhouse crops?

 This optimised strategy allows controlling that the CO2 is equally spread to all crops.

-The Fuji Electric ZFP CO2 monitor for greenhouses is a dedicated NDIR (Non-Dispersive Infra-Red) gas analyzer.
+The Fuji Electric ZFPCO2 controller for greenhouses is a dedicated NDIR (Non-Dispersive Infra-Red) gas analyser .
 It was designed years ago for this purpose and has been improved with experience.
+The CO2 sensor offers rapid response to variations in CO₂ concentration, enabling real-time detection and alerts to maintain optimal air quality for plant growth.

 Equipped with its internal filter and internal pump, this Infrared analyser is able to suck the ambient air around its own position, but also from remote areas through a network of sample pipes.
 A usual strategy like illustrated below consists in sucking the air from several areas to ensure the homogeneity of CO2 in the targeted area.